mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 the benchmark measurements.
 Unfortunately, the PR was not merged during the coding period due to a failing test for the macOS CI (based on the inner rounding problem for zero value).
-At the same time, Mixxx's macOS CI started crashing during the configuration stage because of a problem that the workflow runner has changed.
+At the same time, Mixxx's macOS CI started crashing during the configuration stage because of an issue that the workflow runner has changed.
 For that reason, the bug fix couldn't be tested and the PR was not merged in time.